vlegitpiv/Domotica/README.md

 # Domotica

 Remote Real Estate Monitoring using RPi

-NL:
+*  2-wire DS18B20 serial to USB interface for temperature monitoring
-*  2-wire serial to USB interface for temperature monitoring
+*  GPIO interface for Door-open/Door-close monitoring
-*  GPIO interface for Door-open/close monitoring
+*  USB Webcam with motion detection software
-*  Webcam with motion detection software
+*  USB 4G dongle for sending SMS alarms
-*  USB dongle for sending SMS alarms
+*  Serial ESMR5 smartmeter interface for:
-*  ESMR5 smartmeter interface for:
+   - Reading electricity consumption metrics
-   - Electricity monitor
+   - Reading gas consumption metrics (for heating system)
-   - Gas monitor
+   - Pulling 5V 250mA that powers multiple LED lights for presence simulation

-   - 5V 250mA that powers multiple LED lights for presence simulation
+Open task is to add an EBUS interface to better see the heating system status